In this article, we will see the pre-handling of loaded files, before they are sent to print.

 - The 'Mirror' option will make a vertically symmetrical copy of the design.
 That is to say, as if seen reflected in a mirror placed at one of its sides.

-The program can be configured to show the objects measurement values in different units, in millimetres by default, as we have previously seen.
+The program can be configured to show the objects' measurement values in different units, in millimeters by default, as we have previously seen.
 Measurement units can always be configured independently, in each of the control options where new values can be introduced.